Alena2020/Become-the-best-version-of-yourself/README.md

 💡 Ideas where you can write down all your Ideas.

-🔮 Dream board where you can visualize dreams.
+🔮 Dream board where you can write down your dreams in different spheres of life.